Build low-latency Vision AI applications using our new open-source Vision AI SDK. ⭐️ on GitHub ->

 Media economics

-Cloudflare explains why video is economically different from typical web assets in its overview of delivering videos.
+Cloudflare's video delivery overview explains why video is economically different from typical web assets.

 OutputWhy it exists